What is crowdfunding?

 How do I know a crowdfunding platform is following this code?

-Crowdfunding platforms with the black UKCFA icon have signed up to this code of conduct.
-We will audit companies on an annual basis to ensure they are operating their business in line with the code of conduct.
+Crowdfunding platforms with the black UK Crowdfunding Association’s logo have signed up to this code of practice.
 Platforms that can not meet this requirement will not be invited to join the Association and will have their membership withdrawn if they fail to meet it on an ongoing basis.

 What happens if a business or venture I invest in or donate to goes bust?

 Your money is always at risk and if you make an investment and the company goes into liquidation, you risk losing some or all of your investment.
 You will be treated like other investors of the same class by the liquidators, who will divide up any remaining assets in the business in proportion to shareholdings.

 What happens if a crowdfunding platform I use goes bust?

 The UK Crowdfunding Association’s code of practice requires members to segregate investors or donors money from their own, which means that your money is kept separate and still legally controlled by you, unlike in a bank.
 If the crowdfunding platform goes bust then such money is not accessible to its creditors and should be returned to investors or donors.
 Any money is held by the investee projects and are also separate from the crowdfunding platform.